rnowling/rnowling.github.io/_posts/2015-03-24-bigtop-bazaar-model.md

 The customers’ preferences for certain booths can be inferred by measuring the residence time, or basically, the elapsed time between a customer entering and leaving the radius of a booth.

 ## Implementation and Evaluation ##
-Infuture posts, I'll describe my implementation and evaluation of the model.
+In future posts, I'll describe my implementation and evaluation of the model.

 (Thanks to [Will Benton](http://web.willbenton.com/) and [Jay Vyas](http://jayunit100.blogspot.com/) for thoughtful discussion.)